Paleochora

 See Elafonissos on Google Maps

-This as actually a peninsula (sometimes inaccurately described as an island - in fact it is joined to the main beach by rocks) which you can reach by wading across a shallow channel.
+This is actually a peninsula (sometimes inaccurately described as an island - in fact it is joined to the main beach by rocks) which you can reach by wading across a shallow channel.
 Lovely pink sand, shallow warm water - it was one correspondent's favourite.

 Unfortunately, it seems the textile invasion has arrived.
 A correspondent from June 1999 saw countless coaches in the car park and reports that you can reach the beach by regular bus connection from Chania.
 It was completely overcrowded even on a a Tuesday.